-If you encounter issues on your Windows 10 device, you may want to look in Event Viewer to get a better understanding of what the issue is and what might have caused it.
+If you encounter issues on your Windows 11 or Windows 10 device, you may want to look in Event Viewer to get a better understanding of what the issue is and what might have caused it.
 On the course of that, you might see an event logged with the error message Windows was unable to load the registry.
 In this post, we will offer the most suitable solutions to this issue.

 The following is the full error message;